-As a market maker, XM ensures they have enough liquidity on hand at all time so that they can honour your order.
-As long as your order doesn’t exceed 50 standard lots then you can expect your order to be completed.
-If your order exceeds 50 standard lots then XM will use partial fills should the order not be completed as one.
+As a market maker, XM ensures they have enough liquidity on hand at all times so that they can honour your order.
+As long as your order doesn’t exceed 50 standard lots, then you can expect your order to be completed.
+If your order exceeds 50 standard lots, then XM will use partial fills should the order not be completed as one.
 Placing two orders less than 50 lots is another option.

 XM provides some flexibility when it comes to placing orders.
 While online orders will form the bulk of transactions, should your online system go down, XM give the option of providing order by phone, which may be useful in times of emergency.

 XM includes guaranteed negative balance protection with all accounts.
-This guarantee means that your will never need to repay any debt from your account going below zero.
-A number of measures are in place to help protect your account balance, these are
+This guarantee means that you will never need to repay any debt from your account going below zero.
+A number of measures are in place to help protect your account balance, these are:

-While XM will try to exit your open trades, slippage can still occur meaning you account can still go below zero.
+While XM will try to exit your open trades, slippage can still occur, meaning your account can still go below zero.
 If this happens, negative balance protection is applied.
 This means XM will return your account back to $0 and your debt will be forgiven.